aishwaryawahane/poverty_predictor/README.md

-# Poverty Prediction through Satellite Imagery
+# Analysis of poverty data using satellite imagery

+## Project domain
-## Project domain: An attempt to tackle global issues through Geospatial domain & Machine learning
+An attempt to tackle global issues through Geospatial domain & Machine learning
 - UN’s one of the topmost goals is to reduce poverty by 2030.
 - This tool is an attempt to help them achieve this goal.
 - Using Machine learning & analysis of geospatial data,    we could predict poverty through satellite imagery.

-## Problem
+## The Problem
 - Most countries don’t collect much data.
 - Scaling up traditional survey based data collection methods are expensive.